freethinkerHuman/ExmuslimMovementIndia/README.md

 # ExmuslimMovementIndia
 The Exmuslim Movement India is a growing movement of individuals who were raised Muslim but have chosen to leave the religion.
+Its primary objective is not to erase Muslim identity or spread hate, but to encourage an examination of Islam as it is written in its texts.
+The movement also serves as a support network for ex-Muslims who often face obstacles and threats for their decision.